Ursula Nölle - 1924 - 2019

 By 2002, the committee had established 7 schools for 3,500 children in the refugee camps of Pakistan.
 Most of the people have meanwhile returned to Afghanistan.
 We supported some teachers and students from three schools to settle in Mazar-e-Sharif, where we helped them with the construction of a new school.
 Another camp school found new supporters.
 The others were dissolved.

 After the withdrawal of the Soviet troops in 1988, the committe supported a school in northern Afghanistan.
 Others also needed support.
 At the beginning of the 1990s, Ulla Nölle and her daughter visited the schools near Andkhoi.
 At that time, there was optimism, however, after a while civil war took its course.
-At the end of 1998, the Taliban took over and the only girls' school had to close.
+At the end of 1998, the only girls' school had to close.
 Together with these teachers (below) we set up so-called home schools.
 In the private homes of these teachers, 800 to 900 girls were taught until the end of 2001.

 Andkhoi and the surrounding villages became Ulla Nölle's second home.
 The people here called her Mama or Grandmother.
 She was the "Savior in Greatest Need" after people did not even have the bare necessities to live on.
 Ulla Nölle and her colleagues had exchanged German Marks to USD-Dollars in Pakistans before moving on to Afghanistan and tied them around their bodies.
 In Andkhoi, the teachers received $ 100 each.
 That was her rescue in difficult times.